 \section{Limitations and Future Work}

 There are a few noticeable limitations.
 First, the presented findings represent an emulated setup where the DNS name resolution had to be decoupled from the web browsing process.
+As a consequence, the performance metrics are computed by summing DNS time and HTTP time.
+Taking this factor into account, the evaluation shows a lower bound of the possible performance benefits of coalescing.
 Secondly, the use case of measuring an HTML page over an emulated fiber connection shows that the page load times have two central values.
 While considering all web performance metrics, we find that this split happens after the web page is already fetched while building the DOM.
 Yet, we were not able to investigate the root cause of this behavior.
-The measurement setup to evaluate QUIC connection coalescing using DOQ + H3 for $0-$RTT is limited to web pages having a single DNS resolution.
+The measurement setup to evaluate QUIC connection coalescing using DoQ + H3 for $0-$RTT is limited to web pages having a single DNS resolution.
 As such, the setup itself is currently implemented with a single H3 web server that serves as a directory to replay web pages.
 However, all resources being served by the same host is an uncommon scenario on the Web, since most web pages use third-party resources.
 Moreover, for websites with several DNS resolutions, a scaling factor can be applied to the results presented in the paper.